anegg0/doc.palm.readthedocs/docs/HowTo/Deploy-using-Hardhat.md

 12. Look up your deployment on Palm explorer

-    Go to https://explorer.palm-uat.xyz and paste the address of your contract into the search bar.
+    Go to https://explorer.palm-uat.xyz for mainnet deployments and to https://explorer.palm.io for mainnet deployments and paste the address of your contract into the search bar.

 !!! question
     Any question?
 Drop them on our [Discord](https://discord.gg/grcpwNRxVj)